diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/amitex.md

 gnuplot < plot.gp
 ```

 **Some files may be created with permissions that prevent them from being modified or deleted from outside the container.
-It is possible to change permissions from inside the container using for example: `chmod a+rwx <my_file>`.**
+It is possible to change permissions from inside the container using for example: `chmod -R a+rwx $(pwd)`.**

 {{< /tab >}}